-Faculty or staff member signs the agreement at the time of receipt of parking permit.
+Faculty or staff member signs the agreement at the time of receipt of the parking permit.

 AUTHORIZATION TO DEDUCT PARKING FINES FROM MY PAY

 I have read and agree to adhere to the Fort Valley State University parking rules and regulations.
-I further agree that if I receive a written violation and fail to pay the fine within 15 business days the entire amount will be deducted from my pay check.
+I further agree that if I receive a written violation and failure to pay the fine within 15 business days the entire amount will be deducted from my paycheck.